pboechat/crypto_list/README.md

 - Legacy compatibility: Pre-v2 files are PBKDF2-HMAC-SHA256 at 100,000 iterations with an external `.salt`, and the payload is typically a Python pickle.
 They can still be opened; on save they are migrated to v2 (JSON payload + embedded salt).

 Security notes and safety features:
 - Your master password is never stored or transmitted.
-It is also non-recoverable (meaning: less changes of being hacked!).
+It is also non-recoverable (meaning: less chances of getting hacked!).
 - Authenticated encryption prevents silent corruption or tampering.
 - JSON payload in v2 avoids the risks of deserializing arbitrary pickles.
 - Desktop app: Secrets are decrypted only in memory.
 Clipboard operations may expose data to other processes—clear your clipboard as needed.